knuckleswtf/scribe/.github/ISSUE_TEMPLATE/bug_report.md

 !!IMPORTANT!!

-READ BEFORE OPENING AN ISSUE:
+READ BEFORE OPENING AN ISSUE (and then DELETE before writing your issue):

 - If you don't provide enough information in your issue for me to reproduce (such as version and any custom configuration), I will close it.
 I can't keep wasting my time investigating issues which no longer exist.
 - Check the Troubleshooting Guide! https://scribe.knuckles.wtf/laravel/troubleshooting Some solutions to common problems are detailed there.